 “When we inquired about how the chatbot would improve its own conclusions from subsequent data, or from the customers’ choices, the vendor indicated that the system was based entirely on its own rules, which were regularly updated manually.”

-The article goes on to say, “this might resolve a business challenge, but it’s not AI.”
+The article goes on to explain that while the chatbot “might resolve a business challenge,” it “does not accurately represent an AI product.”
 The AI that chatbots use can answer your most basic questions, essentially from a pre-determined script.
 If you have real problems that need solving, you’ll be better off with a solution more intelligent than that.

 When investing in a piece of software for your organization, you’ll save yourself a lot of time and money by understanding what kind of AI is in it before you buy it.
 Is it the basic kind, like a chatbot or simple automation tool, or is it actually something more advanced and intelligent that can provide you with real results?
 Find out more in our third and final post in this series!